 If your kid is a DIY superstar and loves to get crafty, Peach Berserk’s at-home silk screening sessions are a great way to celebrate their special day.
 You simply send in your images via email (photographs, drawings, anything!) and the Peach Berserk team will put them on to silkscreens and send them back to you with 3 printing ink colours of your choice.
 You follow along with the easy “how to screenprint” video, and call with any questions.

-A neighbourhood balloon display
+Make a neighbourhood balloon display

 While having balloons in your own home for your child to wake up to is a great start, why not speak to your neighbours and see if they can tie balloons to their front porch or door.
 Take a birthday walk through your neighbourhood and your little one will see just how many people are thinking of them on their special day.

-A birthday blanket fort
+Create a birthday blanket fort

 Get out the Christmas lights, pillows, and blankets and come together to make the most amazing blanket fort you can imagine.
 Spend the entire day lounging in the fort—serve meals in the fort, bring a laptop in for movies, even open presents in the fort.